Harmonising terms and conditions under TUPE

 Given that there may be difficulties in changing a contract of employment, employers may have to live with differences in terms and conditions that can't be harmonised.
 Using the information and consultation process during TUPE will give employers the opportunity to make sure existing and incoming staff know and understand any differences in their contracts.
 Being open and honest about it should maintain trust, and help staff accept any differences.

-Acas has detailed information on Transfer of undertakings (TUPE) and has free expert advice at hand on the Acas Helpline on 0300 123 1100.
+Acas has detailed information on Transfer of undertakings (TUPE).
 Acas also offers practical training courses on TUPE, as well as Contracts and terms and conditions, and is holding a TUPE Conference - Know the rules, avoid the pitfalls in November.

 Visit the Acas Training Courses, Workshops and Projects page for more information.